Azure-Samples/app-service-mobile-dotnet-todo-list-files/docs/getting_started.md

 	 - Storage token issuance
 	 - File delete operations
 	 - File list operations
- - The storage account connection string was added to the service settings
+ - The storage account *connection string* was added to the service settings
-	 - Currently, the configuration is named *mS_AzureStorageAccountConnectionString*
+	 - Currently, the configuration must be named *mS_AzureStorageAccountConnectionString*.
+It needs to be in the Connection Strings section of your Web App configuration.

 ###Storage API resources
 The new controller exposes two sub-resources under the record it manages: